 World language study in the middle schools focuses on developing students' linguistic and cultural proficiency in a modern language.
-Curriculum and instruction supports the development of novice range learners, consistent with the national standards for foreign language learning (ACTFL Proficiency Guidelines).
+Curriculum and instruction supports the development of novice range learners, consistent with the national standards for foreign language learning (ACTFL Proficiency Guidelines) and the 2021 Massachusetts Pre-K to 12 World Languages Curriculum Framework.